oVirt/ovirt-site/source/sdk/java-sdk.html.md

 #### Code generation

-           1. pull+ compile + deploy latest ovirt-engine sources
+           1. pull + compile + deploy latest ovirt-engine sources
            2. cd ovirt-engine-sdk-java-codegen
            3. compile
            4. run (this will generate sdk from the ovirt-engine)